offbyone/visidata/www/howto/columns.md

 1. `:` adds new columns derived from splitting the current column at positions defined by a regex pattern.
 The current row will be used to infer the number of columns that will be created.
 2. `;` adds new columns derived from pulling the contents of the current column which match the regex within capture groups.
 This command also requires an example row.
 3. `*` followed by 'regex'`/`'substring' replaces the text which matches the capture groups in 'regex' with the contents of 'substring'. 'substring' may include backreferences (`\1` etc).

+---

+## How to create derivative columns

+The `=` command takes a Python expression as input, evaluates the expression, and creates a new column from the result.
+Column names can be supplied as variables, in order to have the expression performed on the column cell-by-cell.
+VisiData supports `Tab` autocomplete of column names.

+The following example use the file [sample.tsv](https://raw.githubusercontent.com/saulpw/visidata/stable/sample_data/sample.tsv).

+**Query** On which days have we sold more than 10 `Item`s?

+1. Scroll to the `Unit`s column.
+Type the `Units` column by pressing `#` (int).
+2. Type `=` followed by *Units > 10*.
+A new column will be created.
+The cells in this column will contain the value `True` in rows where the number of `Unit`s are greater than 10 and `False` otherwise.
+3. Move to the new derived column.
+4. Type `|` followed by *True* to select all rows where there were more than 10 `Unit`s sold.
+5. Press `"` to open a duplicate sheet with only those selected rows.

+**Query** I have a dateset with separate columns for `Year`, `Month and `Day`.
+How can I concatenate them into a single date column?

+1. Type `=` followed by *Year + '-' + Month + '-' + Day*
+2. Set the type of the new derived column by pressing `@` (date).

+---

 ## How to modify configuration for multiple columns